Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

-Homophily refers to the fact that connected nodes tend to belong to the same class or have similar characteristics.
-There are many types of network relationships that are found to be homophilous\cite{mcpherson2001birds}, for example, social network and academic network.
-Tang et al. \cite{tang2013exploiting} investigate the trust prediction problem with the homophily effect and gain a deep understanding of the role of homophily in trust prediction.
-Kossinets and Watts\cite{kossinets2009origins} investigate the origins of homophily in a large university community.
-The conclusion is that the dynamic interplay of choice homophily can amplify even a modest preference for similar others, producing significant patterns of observed homophily.
-Computing extended persistent homology summaries remains slow for large.
-So, Yan et al. \cite{yan2022neural} propose a novel graph neural network to estimate extended persistence diagrams on graphs efficiently.
+Homophily, denoting the tendency for interconnected nodes to share the same class or exhibit similar characteristics, is a prevalent phenomenon in various types of networks, as noted in studies such as McPherson et al.'s exploration of homophily in social and academic networks \cite{Mcpherson2001Birds}.
+This homophilous nature proves advantageous for diverse tasks.
+For instance, Kossinets and Watts \cite{kossinets2009origins} delve into the origins of homophily within a large university community, establishing that the dynamic interplay of choice homophily can amplify even modest preferences for similar others, thereby generating discernible patterns of observed homophily.
+Tang et al. \cite{tang2013exploiting} contribute to the understanding of the homophily effect by employing homophily regularization in low-rank matrix factorization, applying it specifically to the trust prediction problem.

-In the real world, there are also settings where “opposites attract”, leading to networks with heterophily.
-Heterophily means that the connected nodes may come from different categories or have different characteristics, for example, heterosexual dating networks and ecological food webs.
-Lazarsfeld and Merton \cite{barranco2019heterophily} define heterophily as "the mirror opposite of homophily".
-However, heterophily and homophily are not opposite, but complementary.
+In real-world scenarios, there exist contexts where the principle of "opposites attract" prevails, leading to heterophily networks.
+Heterophily, characterized by connected nodes originating from different categories or possessing distinct characteristics, is observed in various domains, such as heterosexual dating networks and ecological food webs.
+Lazarsfeld and Merton \cite{barranco2019heterophily} succinctly define heterophily as the "mirror opposite of homophily."
+Nevertheless, real-world graph structures commonly manifest a combination of both homophily and heterophily.
+Notably, prevailing models often exhibit superior performance on graphs characterized by high homophily.